 Whether you want to challenge kids with projects that sharpen their critical thinking or entertain them with physics fun, we've rounded up some of the best budget-friendly Thanksgiving STEM activities for elementary and middle schoolers.

 Don't be fooled by the holiday themes—these projects are sure to build valuable lifelong skills.
 To build even more computer science skills, explore our fun Thanksgiving camps.
 Most students chose to begin with our award-winning entry-level coding class, designed by experts from Google, Stanford, and MIT:

 Discover Thanksgiving science experiments and STEM activities

 Learning STEM is more fun when it involves launching pumpkins and trapping turkeys.
 That's why we chose activities and experiments that make the most of November.
 So grab your supplies because it's time to decide which projects to experiment with this holiday season.
-You can even learn how to make digital holiday cards!
 Keep in mind, these activities are best done with adult supervision.

 Explore Thanksgiving science activities for elementary school

 These elementary school STEM projects are great to spark kids' interest in science and build a foundation of knowledge for years to come.

 Learn how to code a fun game where you have to catch a very fast turkey as he scrambles across an autumn field!
 You'll use young-child friendly ScratchJr, a fun free app that makes coding feel like connecting LEGOs online to bring your game to life.
 Just follow this YouTube tutorial for step-by-step instruction.